"There’s nothing better than seeing a patient walk out of the clinic with a smile on their face because of something I’ve done."

 I enjoy spending time with my family and looking after my nieces and nephew – my knowledge of current children’s TV and toys can be very useful in the clinic when I’m trying to distract the youngsters.

 I also enjoy crafts such as knitting, sewing and woodwork and I think it's helped me to understand how different orthotic devices are manufactured.

-It’s important to understand what prosthetics and orthotics is as a job and a profession.
-Everyone thinks we only deal with feet!
-It isn’t glamourous and it definitely isn’t easy, but it’s really rewarding.
-I know very few other professions where you can say “I helped a child walk today,” or “I prevented a patient from needing an amputation.”
+Working in prosthetics and orthotics isn’t glamorous or easy, but it’s really rewarding.
+I know very few other professions where you can say you helped a child walk today or prevented a patient from needing an amputation.

 If you’re willing to put in the hard work and engage with your patients, you can make a real difference.
 It’s important to have good communication and problem solving skills, too.